Why live in rural New Zealand?

 What is landscape character?

 A rural block on its own or combined with neighbouring areas contributes to the landscape character of the wider area.
-The values which make up the landscape are landform, geological features, vegetation, wildlife , scenery and cultural influences.
-These values make up the different landscapes that we recognise today - rolling hill country, river valleys and terraces, wetlands and salt marshes, plains, coastal headlands and alpine mountain tops.
+The values which make up the landscape are landform, geological features, vegetation, wildlife, scenery, and cultural influences.
+These values make up the different landscapes that we recognise today - the rolling hill country, river valleys and terraces, wetlands and salt marshes, plains, coastal headlands, and alpine mountain tops.
 Landscapes are always changing by natural or man's influence, but if the essential character is recognised and enhanced the story of the New Zealand landscape can be told.

 What are your special landscape features?